nspunn1993/Inception-U-Net-model/README.md

 # Inception-U-Net-model
 The model is developed from our paper "Inception U-Net Architecture for Semantic Segmentation to Identify Nuclei in Microscopy Cell Images".
+You can visualize the training logs using tensorboard.

 # Citation
 ```